Current project status

 The recommended reforms are also intended to reduce the uncertainty currently surrounding the legal status of event fee terms.
 With these reforms stakeholders have told us that private investment of £3.2bn is likely to be forthcoming in the next decade, and the supply of specialist retirement housing expanded significantly.

-The Government has sent an interim response to the Law Commission’s recommendations on event fees in retirement properties.
+The Government sent a final response to the Law Commission’s recommendations on event fees in retirement properties in March 2019.

 Download the full report below.